 - Preventing damage to the knife blades: If the blades aren’t completely clean and dried properly before storage, the blades can start to deteriorate and dull the edges or even damage the knife construction.

 - Avoiding spotting or metal corrosion: If you work with tomatoes or citrus or other acidic foods, not cleaning, drying and storing your knives immediately and correctly can cause corrosion or deterioration to the metal.
 Spotting is also pretty common and that is a sign that the blade material is being damaged slowly.

 - Avoiding dulling the blades: Washing your knives in the dishwasher — even if they are dishwasher-safe — is a bad practice.
 In the dishwasher, your knife blades are exposed to damage from knocking against other items.
 And detergents are harsh on the blades.
 Plus the high heat of a dishwasher can also deteriorate the blade edge.

 - Use the right wooden cutting boards – some woods dull the knives as they are too hard

 (For more advice check our article about 10 knife care tips learned from master blacksmiths.)

 Although you’ve got a lot of options for storing your knives and knife sets safely to avoid damage or deterioration and still maintain knife safety in the kitchen, for us, magnetic knife holder or a stand is with no doubt the best way to store and care for our knives.
-For that reason we import and sell only that.
-Not only it’s the best (in our humble opinion) way to display your large knife collection (we can see those envy looks of your guests already), it’s also the most ergonomic and safe way to keep sharp objects in your home, especially with children around.
+Not only it’s the best way to display your knife collection (we can see these envy looks of your guests already), it’s also the most ergonomic and safe way to keep sharp objects in your home.